jeftegoes/AwsOverview/Networking & Content Delivery/AWS Global Accelerator.md

 # 1. Global users for our application

-- You have deployed an application and have global users who want to access it directly.
+- We have deployed an application and have global users who want to access it directly.
 - They go over the public internet, which can add a lot of latency due to many hops.
 - We wish to go as fast as possible through AWS network to minimize latency.
   ![AWS Global Accelerator](/Images/Networking%20&%20Content%20Delivery/AWSGlobalAccelerator.png)